kaitlynd6133/sep10-freedom-project/blog/entry01.md

 ## Topic

 I've Decided On and Why The topic that i've decided on for my project is buisness and what machines are used in this field.
 I chose this topic becuase I find business captivating.
 It offers various career paths, high earning potiental, and provides opportunities to learn about how the world works.
 I was originally interested in sonography because I found it interesting that people could use technologies to make a difference in people's lives by detecting pregency complications and health issues.
 But, I found business more compelling because it often involves in strategic thinking and developing communication skills.
+Some of my favorite

 ## Backup Ideas